Don’t Forget! March 29th is “National Fatherhood Day™”! Read more below.

 The Neil S. Siskind Nature Preserve- A Conservation Project

-The Neil S. Siskind Nature Preserve is over 7 acres of environmentally-pristine waterfront land in a magnificent setting along New York’s majestic Hudson River.
+The Neil S. Siskind Nature Preserve (2010-2020) is over 7 acres of environmentally-pristine waterfront land in a magnificent setting along New York’s majestic Hudson River.
 The Preserve includes a variety of species of animal and plant life, and is a precious example of the thoughtful maintenance of New York’s priceless open spaces.
 The land’s uses are limited to outdoor recreation such as hiking and climbing, and the study of ecology, nature and land use.
-The Neil S. Siskind Nature Preserve allows for the intelligent contemplation of our valuable natural resources and the most effective ways to protect and maximize them.

 Paralyzed Veterans of America- a non-profit organization